Linaro/website/_posts/previous/2018-03-28-a-report-from-elc-north-america-2018.md

 published: true
 tags: 'HKG18, Arm, Linux, Kernel, Linaro, Open Source,Qualcomm, Datacentre, Mobile, Servers, Art, Computation, ELC, North America, HiKey, 96Boards, Pixel 2, ACRN'
 keywords: 'HKG18, Arm, Linux, Kernel, Linaro, Open Source,Qualcomm, Datacentre, Mobile, Servers, Art, Computation, ELC, North America, HiKey, 96Boards, Pixel 2, ACRN'
-image:
-    featured: true
-    path: /assets/images/blog/elc-image.jpg
+image: /assets/images/blog/elc-image.jpg
 layout: post
 ---
 Participating in ELC North America 2018 has been productive and interesting, both for the main goal of my presentation and for hallway discussions.

 ## What I presented
 My presentation was about the very high latencies that common tasks may suffer from, in embedded systems.
 Examples of the affected tasks are starting an application or reading the frames of a video.
 In the presentation I showed how severely these tasks can be impacted, in terms of latency, if, when they are executed, some other application or service happens to be doing I/O too.
 After this nasty problem, I showed a possible cure, the BFQ I/O scheduler.

 To show both the problems and the cure in a more practical and hopefully engaging way, I showed some short, recorded demos.
 These demos concerned two popular devices, a HiKey board and a Pixel 2, and some common tasks: starting the Facebook app or an X terminal, or playing a video.
 <div class="col-sm-8 no-padding" markdown="1">